 3 Taxi operators and vehicle lessors who received the road tax rebate (RTR) for their petrol and petrol-hybrid vehicles and passed on the savings from the RTR to eligible taxi and PHC drivers, can claim a tax deduction on such payments to their drivers.
 Learn more about the RTR at LTA's website.

-4 [NEW!]
-As announced in Budget 2023, under the Enterprise Innovation Scheme (EIS) , an additional 300% tax deduction is granted on the first $400,000 of qualifying training expenditure incurred on courses that are eligible for SkillsFuture Singapore (SSG) funding and are aligned with the Skills Framework in each YA from YA 2024 to YA 2028.
+4 As announced in Budget 2023, under the Enterprise Innovation Scheme (EIS) , an additional 300% tax deduction is granted on the first $400,000 of qualifying training expenditure incurred on courses that are eligible for SkillsFuture Singapore (SSG) funding and are aligned with the Skills Framework in each YA from YA 2024 to YA 2028.

 5 Expenses incurred by your company on staff welfare or benefits that are taxable in the hands of employees do not automatically qualify for tax deduction and vice versa.
 Such expenses must meet the tax deductibility conditions to qualify for tax deduction.